linroger/Finance-Notes-and-Marginalia/Course Notes/Financial Investments for Public Policy Lecture Notes.md

 But how should different stocks behave in comparison with one another?

-Key prediction: [[Lecture 1- Probability Distributions of Returns|Expected return]] on financial asset depends on how it co moves with the market,orbeta
+Key prediction: [Expected return](../Advanced%20Investments/Lecture%201-%20Probability%20Distributions%20of%20Returns.md) on financial asset depends on how it co moves with the market,orbeta

 ：Examples: